briatte/selection-bv/README.md

 ## Questions

-Reach me at `f.briatte at gmail dot com` if need be :)
+Reach me at `f.briatte at gmail dot com` if need be, or [open an issue](https://github.com/briatte/selection-bv/issues) (English or French).